can-lehmann/owlkettle/docs/widgets_adwaita.md

 - `expanded: bool = false`
 - `enableExpansion: bool = true`
 - `showEnableSwitch: bool = false`
 - `titleLines: int` Determines how many lines of text from the title are shown before it ellipsizes the text.
 Defaults to 0 which means it never elipsizes and instead adds new lines to show the full text.
-Only available for adwaita version 1.3 or higher.
-Does nothing if set when compiled for lower adwaita versions.
+Since: `AdwVersion >= (1, 3)`
 - `subtitleLines: int` Determines how many lines of text from the subtitle are shown before it ellipsizes the text.
 Defaults to 0 which means it never elipsizes and instead adds new lines to show the full text.
-Only available for adwaita version 1.3 or higher.
-Does nothing if set when compiled for lower adwaita versions.
+Since: `AdwVersion >= (1, 3)`

 ###### Events